jamieberrier/recipe-box/README.md

 # Recipe Box - Sinatra App

 A web application designed for users to build their own recipe collections.
-#### A user can sign up/log in to create, edit, and delete their recipes and view the recipes of other users.
+A user can sign up to create an account.
+Once logged in to the app, a user can create, edit, and delete their recipes and view the recipes of other users.

 ## Installation & Setup